B4tiste/bot-swbox/README.md

 ### `/get_mob_stats`

 **Description**: Retrieves monster statistics, with an option to specify the season.
+It also displays some great combo and counter to that monster.

 **Usage**: